Farkle

 }

 Notice how we called the WithPrecedence method.
 In F# we were passing an object to the prec function.
-In C# we let the method create and return that object to us, taking advantage of C# 7.0's out variable declarations.
+In C# we let the method create and return that object to us, taking advantage of C# 7.0's out var construct.
 We can still pass an object if we want.

 Customizing designtime Farkles